Edward Drobyshevski: Academic publications, membership of scientific societies and recognition

-In 1992, the International Astronomical Union named the Themistian asteroid 4009 Drobyshevskij after him, in honor of his original cosmogonical ideas and theories of the origin of the planets and the minor bodies of the Solar System.
-It also noted that he was also known for his research on the magnetic fields of the Sun and other stars.
+In 1992, the International Astronomical Union named the Themistian asteroid 4009 Drobyshevskij after him, in honour of his original cosmogonical ideas and theories of the origin of the planets and the minor bodies of the Solar System.
+It also noted that he was also known for his research on the magnetic fields of the sun and other stars.

 Coverage in the media

 Some of his more controversial work has been noted in the popular press: His work on the Tunguska event has been noted in Popular Mechanics and Ria Novosti as well as in The British Interplanetary Society's publication Spaceflight.
 His work on Giant pieces of Jupiter's satellites as a threat to life on earth has been documented in Pravda.